 It’s as simple as filling in our online booking form, selecting the remedies you wish to go for and providing some medical information.
 We advise you to book early as we can be fully booked months in advance – but if you have only just heard about the benefits of placenta encapsulation do not worry, please get in touch as we will always accommodate last minute bookings.

 We process each placenta within 1 hour of receiving it at the practice.
-Over 90% of clients will receive their remedies around 3 days after collection (excluding Placenta Tincture and Homeopathic remedy, will be with you between 3 - 7 days after we start processing the placenta.
-Size of your placenta and remedies you have chosen will all play a role in how quickly we can send them out.
+Over 90% of clients will receive their remedies around 3 days after collection (excluding Placenta Tincture and Homeopathic remedy, which both take longer to produce).
+However size of your placenta and remedies you have chosen will all play a role in how quickly we can send them out.
 Weekends, Bank Holidays and severe weather conditions can delay delivery, if that looks to be the case we will inform you.
 Once your initial remedies are ready we will always use Royal Mail Special Delivery, which guarantees delivery to you the next day before 1pm.

 We regularly collect from a range of hospitals within the London area including: Portland Hospital, Lindo Wing at St Mary’s Hospital, UCLH and Queen Charlotte’s and Chelsea Hospital and St Thomas’ Hospital.
 For more information of Placenta Encapsulations in London, please click here to visit our dedicated page.